Sky’s Broadband Boost add-on gives you guaranteed wi-fi in every room, daily line checks and a parental controls app.

-Broadband Buddy is the parental controls application from Sky, designed to work both inside and outside the home.
-Unlike the standard parental controls from other broadband internet providers, Broadband Buddy is designed to work with your mobile data connection as well as your home wi-fi connection.
+Broadband Buddy is a parental controls application from Sky, designed to work both inside and outside the home.
+Unlike the standard parental controls from Sky and from other broadband providers, Broadband Buddy is designed to work with your mobile data connection as well as with your home wi-fi connection.

 The application allows you to set up individual content filters for every member of the family along with time limits on using certain applications.
-You can also pause or black out the internet at certain times of the day (e.g. overnight when the kids should be sleeping or during family meal times).
-It’s also possible to see your children’s internet usage history, as well as the current location of their device.
+You can also pause or black out the internet at certain times of the day (e.g. overnight when the kids are sleeping or during family meal times).
+It’s also possible to monitor your children’s internet usage history, as well as the current location of their device using the app.

 Sky has a team of broadband engineers known as the Sky Broadband Tech Team.
-There’s normally a £15 charge for evening and weekend appointments, but this is waived for customers with Sky Broadband Boost.
+Typically, there’s a £15 charge if you want an evening or weekend appointment but this is waived for customers with Sky Broadband Boost.

-Sky’s broadband engineers can help you to install new broadband equipment and to optimise your home network set-up to give a stronger wi-fi signal and faster download speeds.
+Sky’s broadband engineers can help you to install new broadband equipment and can optimise your home network set-up to give you a stronger wi-fi signal or faster speeds.

 Mobile Data For Outages

-If you’re also a Sky Mobile customer, you’ll get 2GB added to your Data Piggybank each time there’s an unplanned broadband outage lasting for more than 30 minutes.
+If you’re a Sky Mobile customer, you’ll get 2GB of data added to your Sky Piggybank whenever there’s an unplanned broadband outage lasting for more than 30 minutes.
 To qualify, the outage must have occurred between 7am and 11pm.
-Data will not be added for broadband outages that are planned in advance or for outages that occur overnight.
+Data won’t be added for planned broadband outages or for broadband outages that occur overnight.

-The idea behind having additional mobile data for outages is it can help to tide you over until the broadband service is fixed.
+The idea of getting extra mobile data whenever there’s a broadband outage is that it can help tide you over until the broadband service is fixed.
 For instance, you can tether from your mobile phone to other devices such as your laptop or tablet to get them connected to the internet.

-The downside is you’ll only get 2GB of additional data, which isn’t a huge amount if you’re sharing it with lots of other devices.
-For instance, watching just one hour of high-definition video would use up the entirety of your extra 2GB allowance.
+The downside is you’ll only get 2GB of extra data for each outage, which isn’t a huge amount if you’re sharing it with lots of other devices.
+For instance, watching just one hour of high-definition video would use up the entirety of your 2GB allowance.
+Additionally, there’s a delay of up to 24 hours for the data to be added to your piggybank, which can limit the usefulness somewhat if you want to use it straight away.

-According to Sky, there can be a delay of up to 24 hours for the data to be added to your piggybank.
-Extra data for outages is capped at a maximum of three times per month and a maximum of 18 times over your 18-month contract.
-This makes it far less competitive than BT’s Keep Connected Promise where you’ll get unlimited data across all of your mobile devices as well as a new 4G Mini Hub sent to you in the post when your broadband connection goes down.
+According to Sky, extra mobile data for outages is capped at a maximum of three times per month and at a maximum of 18 times over your 18-month contract.
+This makes it a lot less competitive than BT’s Keep Connected Promise (unlimited data during broadband outages) or EE’s Smart Wi-Fi (250GB of data for broadband outages).

 Sky Broadband Boost Plans